Mario Williams (wide receiver)

-Mario Williams (born January 21, 2003) is an American football wide receiver for the USC Trojans.
-He previously played at Oklahoma.
+Mario Williams (born January 21, 2003) is an American professional football wide receiver.
+He played college football for the Oklahoma Sooners, USC Trojans, and Tulane Green Wave.

-Early life and high school
+Early life

-Williams grew up in Tampa, Florida and attended Plant City High School.
+Williams grew up in Tampa, Florida, and attended Plant City High School.
 As a senior, he caught 40 passes for 743 yards with 8 touchdowns in nine games played and was named a second team All-American by Sports Illustrated.
 Williams was considered a consensus top-50 recruit in his class nationally.
 He committed to play college football at Oklahoma over offers Alabama, Florida, Georgia, and LSU.
 Williams finished his high school career with 160 receptions for 3,191 yards and 45 touchdowns.

 College career

+Oklahoma

 Williams joined the Oklahoma Sooners as an early enrollee.
 Williams was named the Big 12 Conference Newcomer of the Week after catching 5 passes for 100 yards and one touchdown in a 52-21 win over Texas Tech.
 He finished the season with 35 receptions for 380 yards and four touchdowns.
 Shortly after the end of the season and the departure of Oklahoma head coach Lincoln Riley for USC, Williams entered the transfer portal.

+USC

 Williams ultimately transferred to USC.
-He also announced his intention to play baseball for the Trojans starting in 2023.
+He caught 40 passes for 631 yards and five touchdowns in his first season with the Trojans.
+On December 15, 2023, Williams announced that he would be entering the transfer portal for the second time.

+Tulane

+On January 15, 2024, he announced that he would transfer to Tulane.
+Starting 10 of 14 games, Williams caught 60 passes for 1,031 yards and six touchdowns and was named second team All-AAC.
+On December 28, 2024, Williams declared for the 2025 NFL draft.

+Professional career

+After going unselected in the 2025 NFL draft, Williams signed with the Los Angeles Rams as an undrafted free agent on April 28, 2025.
+On August 19, he was waived by Los Angeles with an injury designation.